cherenkov-plenoscope/flux_sensitivity/README.rst

 The ``yellow`` scenario not only takes the signal in the energy-bin under investigation into account, but also other bins in reconstructed gamma-ray-energy where the true gamma-ray-energy was confused to.
 This is done by setting the matrix ``G`` to be the confusion of the instrument.
 Thus in the yellow scenario the area of the signal can exceed the area estimated in the instrument's response function.
-Unfortunately, matrix ``G`` has no elements off its diagonal which are non zero and thus the interpretation of this scenario's energy-axis becomes difficult.
+Unfortunately, the yellow scenario's matrix ``G`` has non zero elements off its diagonal what makes the interpretation of this scenario's energy-axis difficult.
 It is no longer only true gamma-ray-energy.